ds4dh/eligibility_criterion_clustering/README.md

 python src/parse_data.py  # this step processes around 100k CTs
 ```

-Then, run all experiments (each experiment takes some time, consider running them in a screen session):
+Then, run all experiments.
+Ensure each experiment completes before running the next one.
+Experiment takes some time, consider running them in a screen session.

 ```
-# Ensure each experiment completes before running the next one
-python experiments/experiment_1.py
-python experiments/experiment_2.py
-./experiments/experiment_3.sh
+python experiments/experiment_1.py  # this experiment will only plot 50k ECs to avoid GPU memory errors (can be modified in the config.yaml file) python experiments/experiment_2.py ./experiments/experiment_3.sh
 ```

-Finally, plot the results:
+Finally, plot the results.

 ```
 python experiments/plot_experiment_1.py